FAQs

 Who is integrating ROR?

-ROR is currently being integrated by more than 50 publishers, repositories, funding platforms, and other services.
+ROR is currently being integrated by many publishers, repositories, funding platforms, and other services.
 See a list of known current integrations.

 How do I integrate ROR in my system?